Cracks appear within Catalan coalition seeking split from Spain

 It is not yet clear whether those cracks could spell the end of the three-year-old pro-independence coalition, which controls the regional assembly and helped Sanchez win a confidence vote and topple conservative predecessor Mariano Rajoy in June.

+But the first consequences of the disagreements were immediately felt in the regional parliament, where the pro-independence camp lost two votes on Tuesday, one on reaffirming their claim for self-determination and another one to symbolically protest against a perceived lack of neutrality from Spain’s King Felipe VI.

-Junqueras on Twitter on Tuesday urged the two parties to stick together while JxCat said it would hold an extraordinary meeting on Friday to review its strategy.
+Junqueras on Twitter on Tuesday urged the pro-independence coalition to stick together while JxCat said it would hold an extraordinary meeting on Friday to review its strategy.

 Polls in Catalonia show a relatively even split between those who favor remaining in Spain and those wanting to secede.
 Sanchez has said he favors dialogue on the region’s future but has ruled out any moves toward independence.

-Reporting by Andrés Gonzalez,; Editing by Julien Toyer and Ed Osmond
+Reporting by Andrés Gonzalez,; Editing by Julien Toyer, Ed Osmond, Richard Balmforth